 • In 1918, the bust of the emperor was removed, and a bust of Karl Marx was later installed in its place.

-In the 1950s, the village of Vyatskoye became widely known in the Yaroslavl region with the formation of a mechanization school here.
+In the 1950s, the village of Vyatskoye became widely known in the Yaroslavl region due to the formation of a mechanization school here.

-• In the 70s, according to the state program for the development of the Non-Chernozem region, warm production workshops, a canteen for collective farmers were built at the Krasny Luch collective farm, and a reservoir was created.
+• In the 1970s, according to the state program for the development of the Non-Chernozem region, warm production workshops and a canteen for collective farmers were built at the Krasny Luch collective farm, and a reservoir was created.

 • In 2006, Oleg Zharov, a Yaroslavl businessman, scientist and philanthropist, bought a house in Vyatskoye.
 The restoration of this mansion marked the beginning of the restoration of other cultural monuments of the village.